apollographql/runtime-testing-framework/docs/src/glossary.md

 An RTF configuration file for specifying how to run a test against services spun up by an Environment configuration using Command and File providers.
-As with all RTF configuration files, it is possible to template a Scenario configuration using Values provided in the Test Plan.
+As with all RTF configuration files, it is possible to template a Scenario configuration using Variables provided in the Test Plan.

 ## Templating

 The use of template strings within RTF configuration files for declaring how users of that configuration file may specify how to set Provider parameters and Command Provider environment variables.
-Template strings are denoted with opening and closing double braces surrounding the name of the Value to inject with a single space at either side: `"{{ my_value }}"`
+Template strings are denoted with opening and closing double braces surrounding the name of the Variable to inject with a single space at either side: `"{{ my_variable }}"`

 ## Test Plan

 The main RTF configuration file that defines an runnable test by combining a Scenario configuration with the Environment configuration it should be executed against.
-If either the Scenario or Environment supports Templating Values then they can be specified statically as part of the Test Plan itself or dynamically through command line arguments to the RTF CLI.
+If either the Scenario or Environment supports Templating Variables then they can be specified statically as part of the Test Plan itself or dynamically through command line arguments to the RTF CLI.

-## Values
+## Variables

-Templating Values are declared within the Scenario and Environment configuration files and have their values defined within the Test Plan referencing those configuration files.
+Templating Variables are declared within the Scenario and Environment configuration files and have their values defined within the Test Plan referencing those configuration files.